 Link to other sites

-Links to external websites are provided solely as pointers to information on topics that may be useful to users of the Lykke Vanuatu Ltd websites, and Lykke Vanuatu Ltd has no control over the content on such external websites.
-If you choose to link to a website not controlled by Lykke Vanuatu Ltd, Lykke Vanuatu Ltd makes no warranties, either express or implied, concerning the content of such site, including the accuracy, completeness, reliability, or suitability thereof for any particular purpose, nor does Lykke Vanuatu Ltd warrant that such site or content is free from any claims of copyright, trademark, or other infringement of the rights of third parties or that such site or content is devoid of viruses or other contamination.
-Lykke Vanuatu Ltd does not guarantee the authenticity of documents on the Internet.
+Links to external websites are provided solely as pointers to information on topics that may be useful to users of the Lykke Cyprus Ltd websites, and Lykke Cyprus Ltd has no control over the content on such external websites.
+If you choose to link to a website not controlled by Lykke Cyprus Ltd, Lykke Cyprus Ltd makes no warranties, either express or implied, concerning the content of such site, including the accuracy, completeness, reliability, or suitability thereof for any particular purpose, nor does Lykke Cyprus Ltd warrant that such site or content is free from any claims of copyright, trademark, or other infringement of the rights of third parties or that such site or content is devoid of viruses or other contamination.
+Lykke Cyprus Ltd does not guarantee the authenticity of documents on the Internet.
 Links to external sites do not imply any endorsement of or responsibility for the opinions, ideas, products, information, or services offered at such sites, or any representation regarding the content at such sites.

 Security

-If you communicate with Lykke Vanuatu Ltd by e-mail, you should note that the security of Internet e-mail is uncertain.
+If you communicate with Lykke Cyprus Ltd by e-mail, you should note that the security of Internet e-mail is uncertain.
 By sending sensitive or confidential e-mail messages which are not encrypted you accept the risks of such uncertainty and possible lack of confidentiality over the Internet.
 The Internet is not 100% safe and someone may be able to intercept and read your details.

 Privacy